kuku1234us/obsidian-cloud-migrate/docs/Obsidian Cloud Migrate Build Sequence.md

    - Improve UI responsiveness.
    - Handle edge cases, such as missing AWS credentials, failed uploads, or incorrect directory paths.

-By following this incremental approach, you can build the **ObsidianCloudMigrate** application step by step, ensuring that each component is tested and fully functional before moving on to the next.
+By following this incremental approach, you can build the **VaultManager** application step by step, ensuring that each component is tested and fully functional before moving on to the next.
 This makes it easier to identify and fix issues as they arise, leading to a more stable and maintainable codebase.